Brockett Openness Profiles and Gain-Limited Feedback Stabilization: Background and Technical Preliminaries

 A variety of conditions describing whether the system \eqref{control sys} is locally asymptotically stabilizable by means of continuous feedback laws have been derived.
-As a nowhere-near-comprehensive listing, see, e.g., the control Lyapunov techniques described in \cite{artstein,Lafferriere,braun,goebel}, the topological conditions in \cite{brockett,byrnes,coron2,coron1, gupta2017linear, christopherson2019}, the homological conditions in \cite{coron2}, a standard Lyapunov-theoretic techniques derived from solutions to a Hamilton–Jacobi–Bellman equation in \cite{hermes}, polynomial stabilization in \cite{jammazi}, and compilations of many others in \cite{coron1, sontag1,sontag2,onishchenko1, onishchenko2}.
-However, fully characterizing the existence or nonexistence of such a controller satisfying Criterion~\ref{uniqueness criterion} for an arbitrary system of the form \eqref{control sys} was elusive until recently.
-To allow for concise wording of this characterization, we first need a definition:
+As a nowhere-near-comprehensive listing, see, e.g., the control Lyapunov techniques described in \cite{artstein,Lafferriere,braun,goebel}, the topological conditions in \cite{brockett,byrnes,coron2,coron1, gupta2017linear, christopherson2019, christopherson2022continuous}, the homological conditions in \cite{coron2}, standard Lyapunov-theoretic techniques derived from solutions to a Hamilton-Jacobi-Bellman equation in \cite{hermes}, polynomial stabilization in \cite{jammazi}, and compilations of many others in \cite{coron1, sontag1,sontag2,onishchenko1, onishchenko2}.
+We use none of these more sophisticated approaches and work directly with Brockett's well-known openness condition and the graph map $x\mapsto (x,u(x))$.